ivngzmn/star-trek-server/README.md

 <!-- ![app image](#) Image Gif in the works -->

-## How It's Made:
+## How It's Made

 **Tech used:** Node.js, Express.js

 I have been wanting to build a standalone api that anyone around the world can access.
 There is no fancy UI just our Star Trek API that anyone's frontend can consume.

-## Lessons Learned:
+## Lessons Learned

 When working with this API I had to learn the hard way on being able to consume the API.
 Everything was fine and dandy when the api was deployed to Heroku.
 The big problem occurred when I would continue getting CORS errors when making requests to the API endpoints.
 After doing some searches online I added the CORS dependency to be able to get the errors to no longer occur.

-## Examples:
+## Projects

-Take a look at these couple examples that I have in my own portfolio:
+Take a peek at other projects that I have in my own portfolio:

 **🚀 Portfolio:** [Portfolio](https://github.com/ivngzmn/ivanguzmandev)